angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 Previously, Angular’s documentation advised developers to avoid setting signals in `effect()`, as it could lead to issues like `ExpressionChangedAfterItHasBeenChecked` errors, circular updates, or unnecessary change detection cycles.
 Developers were encouraged to keep `effect()` usage limited to specific side effects, such as:

-- Logging changes for analytics or debugging purposes.
+- Logging changes for analytics or debugging purposes,
-- Keeping data in sync with local storage (e.g., `window.localStorage`).
+- Keeping data in sync with local storage (e.g. `window.localStorage`),
-- Implementing custom DOM behaviors not achievable with template syntax.
+- Implementing custom DOM behaviors not achievable with template syntax or
 - Handling third-party UI libraries, such as rendering to a `<canvas>` element or integrating charting libraries.

 However, developers found that the `allowSignalWrites` flag was not as effective in encouraging these patterns as initially expected.